-The Ohio legislature adopted the Ohio Buckeye as their state tree in 1953.
+The Ohio legislature adopted the Ohio Buckeye as its state tree in 1953.
 Around the same time, the Ohio State football team adopted the nickname "Buckeyes," with Brutus Buckeye serving as its mascot.
 Residents of Ohio referred to themselves as Buckeyes as early as the 1840s.

 Basically, the nut from this tree resembles a deer's eye, with a brown covering revealing a light brown center.
 A married couple of Ohio football fans, Gail and Steve Lucas, received a gift of some chocolate-covered peanut butter balls for Christmas.
 Gail recreated the recipe, but she didn't cover the peanut butter entirely.
 The visible portion of peanut butter looked like the nut from a buckeye tree.
 And from that day forward, Gail made the candy for tailgating crowds.
 It became a tradition for Ohio State's most devoted fans.

 The unofficial state pie of Indiana, Indiana Sugar Cream Pie is also called "Hoosier Pie."
 It is a rich custard in a buttery pie crust, dusted thickly with powdered nutmeg.